 Surgery isn’t usually our first thought, but sometimes surgery is the best, or maybe even the only alternative.

 The Chastain Veterinary Medical Group maintains surgical equipment and facilities of the highest caliber.
+In addition, as accredited members of the American Animal Hospital association, we also adhere to the strict AAHA quality of care guidelines.
 As a result it is possible we might cost a little more than other veterinary establishments.

 When a patient’s life may depend on the quality of the medical equipment or the level of nursing staff training, we cannot afford to take any chances and we won’t.
 With that you can rest assured.
 Having said that, we also feel that is essential that the medical care a pet receives reflect the pet owner’s love, insights, and personal preferences.
 Therefore, we will communicate with you at all times to make certain you are quite comfortable with the services provided and the costs involved.